eProsima/code-style/README.md

 ### Constructor Initializer List

 Constructor initializer parameters should be each in one line.
-Except the first parameter which is preceded by a colon `:`, the rest should have the comma `,` before the name.
+Except for the first parameter which is preceded by a colon `:`, the rest should have the comma `,` before the name.
-There should also be a space between the colon and the comma following the [horizontal whitespace rules](#horizontal-whitespace).
+There should also be a space between the colon or the comma and the parameters following the [horizontal whitespace rules](#horizontal-whitespace).

 The indentation in this case, instead of being +8 spaces, is only of +4 spaces.